Key Takeaways

 Twisted Vision prompts a move to intercardinal areas first, followed by a reenactment phase requiring cardinal positioning.
 Successfully resolving these sections leads to the ultimate maneuver:

 Avoid the final clone, heal, and mitigate the idyllic dream raidwide.
-Conclude with managing a double sobat tank buster, ensuring the main tank is ready for replication and further damage.
+Conclude with managing a double sobat tank buster, leaving the main tank ready for replication and further damage.

 Final Climax: Arcadian Hell